 3:21 But he that doeth truth cometh to the light, that his deeds may be made manifest, that they are wrought in God.

 More can be found on www.gospel-truth.co.za.
-There are some 70 short papers, such as “Who is Jesus Christ” and “Mohammad and the Qur’an vs Jesus Christ’s passion for the lost”.
+There are some 70 short meditations, such as “Who is Jesus Christ” and “Mohammad and the Qur’an vs Jesus Christ’s passion for the lost”.

 Read it and be truly blessed in Jesus Christ.

 And God’s peace which transcends all understanding shall garrison and mount guard over your hearts in Christ Jesus – Phil 4:7.
 (Peace: That tranquil state of a soul assured of its salvation through Christ, and so fearing nothing from God and being content with its earthly lot of whatever sort that is)